High School CS Major to Full-Time FullStack Developer

 After I graduated High School I officially became unemployed and I started looking for jobs.
 Two months later (after the national Italian vacation month of august) I started getting some offers.
 I lived in a small town 1 hour for bologna.
 Nothing exciting.
 I wanted exciting.
 So out of the two promising jobs that I had just got at the time, I picked the one based in Milan.
 A 4-hour train ride north-west from me in the province of Lombardia.
 The second-largest city in Italy but first in terms of being the center of most big businesses in Italy.

 I now happily work for an IT consultant agency in the Aerospace field, currently working on my first project under very loose supervision from a senior dev.
 The environment is great.
 Its a company is full of youthful and passionate faces.
 I got flexible hours, a cafeteria, a new mentor, a company laptop… but mostly importantly great coworkers.
 We meet for 10 o-clock coffee break and chat about very nerdy things.
 One time we were talking non-conventional SQL injections in the form of taping one on to your licence plate or stuff like being the proud owner of the NULL licence plate.

-Currently I’m happy, but im not entirely satified.
-I want to start working on side husstles and keep upping my productivity.
+Currently I’m happy, but im not entirely satisfied.
+I want to start working on side hustles and keep upping my productivity.
 But I also want to give back to the developer online community.
 In the form of blog posts with hopes of helping others or inspiring them and soon hopefully some YT videos in the same vain.